aob123/aob123/README.md

-- 👋 Hi, I’m @aob123
+- 👋 Hi, I’m Alex!
-- 👀 I’m interested in web development...
+- 👀 I’m interested in web development and programming.
-- 🌱 I’m currently learning React JS, JavScript, HTML, Node JS, Express JS, MongoDB, Mongoose and loads more...
+- 🌱 I’m currently freelancing and making stuff for fun.
-- 💞️ I’m looking to collaborate on something fun!
+- 💞️ I’m looking to collaborate on something fun and always open to new oportunities.
-- 📫 How to reach me ...
+- 📫 Connect with me on [LinkedIn](https://www.linkedin.com/in/alexander-beswick)

 <!---
 aob123/aob123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.